 STEAM is a 4 day a week afternoon program for our more mature 4 year old kids and our pre-k children who need a full day option.
+Children must be potty-trained to attend Stepping Stones Preschool, diapers and pull-ups are not permitted.
 Our teachers do many hands-on, fun experiments that focus on sensory experiences revolving around math and science concepts.
 While we have a curriculum to guide the year, we follow the interests of the children.
 When the children are interested in a concept, we want to harness that!
 A typical day begins with the children gathering to eat lunch after their morning class.
 After lunch, the group will have focused down time that consists of learning centers, music, or a short educational video related to our current topic.
 Children are encouraged to rest during this time if they are sleepy.
 After our quiet time, we have a group exercise time focusing on our core muscle groups, and then begin our afternoon activities.
 Some examples of our topics are magnets, the human body and space.
 In a typical lesson, children will have a discussion about the day’s topic and engage in several activities or experiments related to our topic.
 We recognize the need for preschool children to have plenty of active time outdoors, so we make outdoor play a priority.

 We will truly be hands on this year as we focus on a wide array of STEAM topics.
 Below is a schedule of how our STEAM time usually works: